 Ignition has seamless connectivity between the various modules that plug into its unified platform.
 It also connects seamlessly with other programs, devices, and databases.

 Elements such as Java, OPC-Unified Architecture (OPC-UA), and SQL database connectivity make Ignition a seamless, cross-platform presence across the enterprise.
 With Java and SQL databases, which are commonly used by IT departments, Ignition enables advanced data management, processing, and reporting.
 Ignition has broken new ground as the first SCADA software built entirely on Java, which makes it cross-platform compatible and easily web-deployable.

 Because it can put PLC data into SQL databases, Ignition makes that data readable by other systems in the enterprise.
-This means that controls information can easily be layered with information from other areas of the enterprise, such as ERP data.
+This means that controls information can easily be layered with information from other areas of the enterprise, such as ERP (enterprise resource planning) data.
 Its connectivity with SQL databases also empowers you to ask questions of PLC data.
 These capabilities open up innumerable opportunities to improve efficiency and profitability.